ignacioq/Tapestree.jl/docs/src/man/insane.md

 ```julia
 plot(tree, birth)
 ```
-Here, `birth`, which stands for "birth rates" is a convenience wrapper around `exp.(lλ(tree))`: it extracts the log-speciation vector from a give `iT` tree using `lλ`, and then returns the exponential.
+Here, `birth`, which stands for "birth rates", is a convenience wrapper around `exp.(lλ(tree))`: it extracts the log-speciation vector from a give `iT` tree using `lλ`, and then returns the exponential.

 This plotting function also allows to plot the death rates (only where extinction is also a diffusion, _i.e._, `iTbd`) using
 ```julia